The Bankrate promise

 Here are a few easy ways to buy Treasurys:

 - Buy direct.
 If possible, it’s preferable to buy Treasury bonds directly at TreasuryDirect.gov.
-That way, you’re buying your bonds directly from the federal government, thus eliminating the fees that come with buying bonds through a middleman, as you would with a brokerage firm.
+That way, you’re buying your bonds directly from the federal government and eliminating the fees that come with buying bonds through a middleman, as you would with a brokerage firm.

 - Go the ETF route.
 An effective, low-cost way to get in on the Treasury bond game is to invest in Treasury ETFs, or exchange traded funds.
 Any low-cost, diversified Treasury-oriented ETF that emphasizes a long-term T-bond component is worth looking at.
 You can even mix and match different Treasury security funds without having to pony up the $1,000 minimum needed to buy Treasury bonds from many banks and brokers.